An Overview of a Prostatectomy as a Prostate Cancer Treatment

 A prostatectomy is the surgical removal of all or part of the prostate gland.
 The primary reason why a prostatectomy might be performed is to remove cancer cells from the prostate.
 A prostatectomy requires anesthesia and a short hospital stay and once released, a catheter will need to be worn at home while you are recuperating.
 Because the nerves that control a man’s erection reside next to the prostate gland, it is important to understand before a prostatectomy is performed, that they are sometimes damaged or removed during the surgical procedure.
 This can affect a man’s ability to have an erection; however, for most men, the ability to obtain an erection eventually is regained.
 Incontinence—which is treatable—can also be a side effect of a prostatectomy.
-It is important to discuss all of the risks and benefits associated with a prostatectomy prior to undergoing the surgical procedure.
+It is important to discuss all of the risks and benefits associated with this prostate cancer treatment prior to undergoing the surgical procedure.

 There are a variety of prostatectomy procedures performed today depending on the severity of the cancer and the overall condition of the prostate: